hernantz/blog/content/its-the-competition-stupid.md

 problem, education should be free, etc are hollow and vague, without proper context, hypotesis and facts.

-A society where experimentation and decent are the core values, enabled by freedom understood as a very limited set of artificial impossitions, and guided by humility, to accept that one does not have all the answers.
+A society where experimentation and discord are the core values, enabled by freedom (understood as a very limited set of artificial impossitions), and guided by humility, to accept that one does not have all the answers.

 Open cities project?
 Search for committed suicide because socialism had arrived.